twobitlabs/AnalyticsKit/README.md

 The benefit of using AnalyticsKit is that if you decide to start using a new analytics provider, or add an additional one, you need to write/change much less code!

+If you have additions or enhancements please submit pull requests.

+AnalyticsKit works both in ARC based projects and non-ARC projects.

 INCLUDED PROVIDERS
 ==================